-Thomas advises major corporations regarding mergers, joint ventures, dominance matters, cartel cases, distribution and licensing practices, and competition and intellectual property litigation.
+Thomas advises major corporations on mergers, joint ventures, dominance matters, cartel cases, distribution and licensing practices, and competition and IP litigation.

 - Samsung in abuse of dominance proceedings brought by the European Commission regarding Samsung's enforcement of standard essential patents against Apple

 - FairSearch, a coalition of businesses and organisations aimed at defending competition in online and mobile search, in abuse of dominance proceedings against Google